Unleash/unleash/README.md

 ## Run it yourself

-Unleash is open source and you are free to host your own instance.
+Unleash is open source and you are free to run your own instance.
 Please refer to the [getting-started-guide](https://unleash.github.io/docs/getting_started) to learn how to run the Unleash Service.

-We have made a separate project which runs unleash inside docker.
+We have made a separate project which runs Unleash inside docker.
 Please see [unleash-docker](https://github.com/Unleash/unleash-docker) for details

 ## Unleash as a Service (SaaS)

 After numerous request we have created a separate company, Unleash-hosted, which offer Unleash as a Service.
 Unleash-hosted allows you to focus on you core business and have someone else taking care of hosting and maintaining Unleash.

-Header over to [unleash-hosted.com](https://www.unleash-hosted.com) to learn more about this offering.
+Go to [unleash-hosted.com](https://www.unleash-hosted.com) to learn more about this offering.
 This service also includes official support.

 # Developer Guide